ssbc/ssb-tangle/README.md

 `reduce` gives you the output of walking the tangle so far.
 It's important to know there might be multiple outputs (because the thread can diverge if people post online concurrently).
 This is why the return value is an Object which maps keys (representing the different end-points/ tips of the graph histroy) to what the cumulative transform to that point.

-You can take any of the cumulative transforms so far and use `strategy.reify` on it to see what the transform mapped into a user-facing state would be.
+You can take any of the cumulative transforms so far and use `strategy.mapToOutput` on it to see what the transform mapped into a user-facing state would be.

 ### graph-tools/get-heads